paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-69a-cuban-liberty-and-democratic-solidarity-libertad.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 104–114, Mar.
 12, 1996, 110 Stat.
-785, which is classified principally to this chapter.
+785, known as the Cuban Liberty and Democratic Solidarity (LIBERTAD) Act of 1996, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6021 of this title](./chapter-69a-cuban-liberty-and-democratic-solidarity-libertad.md#section-6021) and Tables.

 <a id="section-6033"></a>